 “Nut Cheese Spread” recipe: ¾ cup (100g) raw cashews, 1 Tbsp lemon juice, 2 tsp nutritional yeast flakes, ½ tsp Dijon mustard, ¼ tsp sea salt, pinch pepper and ¼ cup filtered water.

 Method: Add all the ingredients to the small bowl of a food processor.
-Blend on high to create a thick and creamy consistency.
+Blend on high to create a smooth, thick and creamy consistency.
 This quantity will be enough for a thin layer over each pizza.
 The spread can be made while the crusts are baking or ahead of time and stored covered in the fridge.
-Once chilled it may thicken a bit more so just mix in a little more water if needed.
+Once chilled the spread may thicken a bit more so just mix in a little more water if needed.

 I have used large free range or organic eggs from a 700g carton in my recipes.
 Eggs are one of the few foods considered to be a complete protein because they contain all 9 essential amino acids, also studies have shown that lutein (yellow colour) in egg yolks protects against the progress of early heart disease.